Omnithermal Perfect Simulation for Multi-server Queues: Variants and conclusions

-The second natural extension is to omnithermal simulation of queues which are more stable than the $M/G/c$ on account of having shorter service durations, but the same number of servers.
+An alternative natural setting in which one may be interested in omnithermal simulation is that in which the stability of the queue is increased by having shorter service durations, rather than adding more servers.
 (We could equivalently consider queues with longer inter-arrival times of course; however, for the domination arguments of Section~\ref{sec:omnithermal} to hold it is essential that the two systems being compared have the same set of arrival times.
 It is therefore more convenient to adjust the service durations instead.)
-Suppose that service times in the more stable system are distributed as $\beta S$ for some $\beta\in(0,1]$: this is equivalent to the service times being distributed as $S$, but with each server now completing work at rate $\beta^{-1}\ge 1$.
-So we can compare the two systems as in Section~\ref{sec:omnithermal}, feeding both the same sets of arrival times and service durations, but with the time-to-coalescence in \eqref{eqn:C_defn} replaced by
+Suppose that service times in the more stable system are distributed as $\beta S$ for some $\beta\in(0,1]$: this is equivalent to the service times being distributed as $S$, but with each server now completing work at rate $\beta^{-1}$.
+So we can compare the two systems as in Section~\ref{sec:omnithermal}, feeding both the same sets of arrival times and service durations, but with the time until coalescence in \eqref{eqn:C_defn} replaced by

 (where we have once again used the superscript to indicate the parameter that varies between the queues under consideration).

 In a similar manner to Example~\ref{ex:fails}, it is easy to conjure up a set of arrival times and service durations such that the system completing work at rate $\beta^{-1}$ has $C_t^\beta>C_t^1$ for some values of $t$.
 However, we note that in this new setting equation~\eqref{eqn:change_in_C} becomes